Puntland regional state soldiers revolted on Wednesday morning in Garowe, the state’s administrative capital, over unpaid wages and allowances.

 Deni has been accused by critics of diverting resources to the recently concluded disputed local elections.
 President Deni has yet to respond to the grievances.

-The Puntland elections were the first in more than half-century in the conflict-ridden, fragile Horn of Africa nation, excluding the unrecognized breakaway region of Somaliland, which considers itself an independent republic.
+The Puntland elections were the first in more than a half-century in the conflict-ridden, fragile Horn of Africa nation, excluding the unrecognized breakaway region of Somaliland, which considers itself an independent republic.

 This unfolds as the rift between Puntland state leadership and Central government continues to widen .
 This was depicted by recent absence of the state’s leadership in recently concluded National Consultative Council meeting where significant and contentious decisions were crafted